Arko-Sengupta/Insta-Motions/README.md

    streamlit run App.py
    ```

-6. Refer to the below format
+6. Refer to the below format for `Posts Excel Sheet`
    ```bash
    posts = [
     {